 Regular screening mammograms can be used to identify the early signs of breast cancer (pre-cancer), sometimes years before someone has any apparent symptoms.
-These X-rays can often detect breast cancer long before a lump can be palpated (felt) through a breast self-exam or a clinical breast exam.
+These X-rays can often detect breast cancer long before a lump can be felt through a breast self-exam or a clinical breast exam.
 Early detection gives doctors the chance to diagnose and treat cancer before it spreads.

 Multiple studies have suggested that 3D mammography lessens the chance of needing follow-up testing.
 More breast cancers appear to be found when this technique is used, and several studies show 3D mammography may be helpful for people with higher breast density.

-Mammograms are used to detect abnormalities in the breast tissue.
-They can be used for the early detection of signs of breast cancer and further investigation of changes to the breasts.
+Mammograms are used to detect abnormalities in breast tissue.
+They can be used for the early detection of signs of breast cancer and further investigation of changes in the breasts.

-Diagnostic mammograms provide additional images of the breast(s) that aren’t included in screening mammograms.
+Diagnostic mammograms provide additional images that aren’t included in screening mammograms.
 These tests can be used if an abnormality — such as pain or nipple discharge — or a mass (lump) is found during a breast self-exam or clinical breast exam.
 These mammograms can also be used if someone is experiencing other symptoms of breast cancer.

 Ask your doctor about the radiation used in mammography — particularly, whether exposure to this level of radiation poses a risk to you, given your overall health.
 Keep a record of your previous history of exposure to radiation, including other X-rays and radiographic scans, so your doctor will have a better idea of the risks you may face.

-It is important to undergo regular mammography as recommended by your doctor based on your age and breast cancer risk.
+It’s important to undergo regular mammography as recommended by your doctor based on your age and breast cancer risk.
 Having regular mammograms allows your doctor to create a history of your breasts over the years.
 A radiologist can compare each past mammogram to current ones to look for any suspicious changes, which can help them detect breast cancer as early as possible.

 Ask how you’ll receive your results and approximately how long it will take.
 Your radiologist is also there to help you understand the results of your mammography if you have any questions.

 MyBCTeam is the social network for people with breast cancer.
-On MyBCTeam, more than 53,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 58,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.